Jaquarh/ArrayList/README.md

 # ArrayList
 Lambda for PHP within Arrays.
+See it working over at [3v4l.org](https://3v4l.org/ppcgM);

 # Creating your array